<big>Glossary of Painting Terms</big>(As of July 2003)

 Capillarity

-Ability of fine and very fine hair-like tubes (pores) to become wetted.
+Ability of fine and very thin tubes (pores) to be wetted.

 or the ability of cavity wax to creep into body seams is due to...